 The better your driving record, the lower your premium, says Loretta Worters, a spokeswoman for the Insurance Information Institute, an industry-backed nonprofit that helps consumers understand insurance issues.

-Aside from accidents and traffic tickets, reckless driving and driving while intoxicated can bump up your insurance premium, according to car insurer Liberty Mutual.
+Aside from accidents and traffic tickets, reckless driving and driving while intoxicated can bump up your car insurance premium, according to the car insurance company Liberty Mutual.

 The rate for insuring a luxury car like a Mercedes-Benz normally will be higher than the rate for an everyday car like a Honda.